jlyheden/puppet-sudo/README.md

 * config_file_replace: true or false, default: true.
 Replace config file with module config file.
 * config_dir: string, default: OS specific.
 Set config_dir, if platform is not supported.
 * source: string, default: OS specific.
 Set source, if platform is not supported.
+* content: string, default: OS specific.
+Set content, if platform is not supported or other customization is needed.

 ## sudo::conf parameters
 * ensure: present or absent, default: present